 The following datasheets are for information only and do not create any binding contractual obligations.
-Minimum hardness reachable depending on austenization temperature.

 MECHANICAL PROPERTIES INTERPRETATION

 Following is the explanation of how to interprete the mechanical properties listed in the datasheets.

 Impact toughness indicates how much energy a material can absorb before rupturing.
 For a material to be tough it needs to have both high strength and high ductility.